10 Oldest Languages In The World Still Spoken Today

 Country: India, Sri Lanka, Singapore

-Tamil is probably one of the most ancient languages on this list; the oldest records show that it has been spoken for over 2000 years.
-A Dravidian language, still widely in use in the South Indian state of Tamil Nadu and the Union Territory of Puducherry, it is also the official language of Sri Lanka and Singapore.
+Tamil is probably one of the most ancient languages on this list; the records show that it has been spoken for over 2000 years making it one of the oldest living languages in the world.
+This Dravidian language is still widely in use in the South Indian state of Tamil Nadu and the Union Territory of Puducherry and is the official language of Sri Lanka and Singapore.
+It is also the longest-surviving classical language in the world.
 Tamil can be classified into Classical Tamil, Modern Tamil, and Colloquial Tamil; all three forms are currently in use.

 Country: Iran, Afghanistan, Tajikistan

-One of the oldest languages in the world that is still spoken, also known as Farsi, it is spoken by over 100 million speakers around the world.
+Persian is the old language in the world that is still spoken is also known as Farsi.
+It is spoken by over 100 million speakers around the world.
 Owing to political reasons, it goes by the name Dari in Afghanistan and Tajiki in Tajikistan, however, it is essentially the same language with very little variation.
-Over the centuries it has had considerable influence on other languages, especially Urdu.
+Over the centuries, it has had considerable influence on other languages, especially Urdu.
 Persian literature, poetry, and prose have great historical significance and have been studied by scholars and linguists alike.

 Country: Lithuania, Poland

 While most European languages belong to the Indo-European branch, Lithuanian is said to have retained more characteristics of the older origin languages of the Proto-Indo-European category.
 It is said to be the most conservative Baltic language.
-The archaic features still present in the language liken into the more ancient languages like Sanskrit or Ancient Greek.
+The archaic features still present in the language liken into the more ancient language like Sanskrit.
 It is the official language of Lithuania and also recognized as a minority language in Poland.

 Country: China, Taiwan, Singapore and other parts of South East Asia